BenConnault/HiddenMarkovModels.jl/README.md

 - any type of hidden Markov models: discrete / continuous, linear / nonlinear, with / without feedback.

 The following items are out-of-scope:
 - parameter estimation, ie. likelihood _maximization_.
-The package does provide all the tools needed for MLE using an external optimization package (including loglikelihood evaluations compatible with automatic differentiation), but in order to keep the package focused and a lean REQUIRE file, we leave this responsibility to the user.
+The package does provide loglikelihood evaluations (compatible with automatic differentiation), but in order to keep the package focused and a lean REQUIRE file, we leave optimization to the user.
 - so-called nonhomogeneous models, aka. models with time-dependent parameters.
 - control variables.